 SQL Server String Split T-SQL CLR Function Sample

-There is not a built in SQL Split function that comes out-of-box with MS SQL Server even with SQL Server 2005 and SQL Server 2008.
+There is not a built in SQL Split function that comes out-of-box with MS SQL Server even with SQL Server 2005, SQL Server 2008 and later versions up to SQL Server 2016 introduces String_Split SQL function

-But T-SQL programmers have developed many sql split string functions using t-sql codes.
+But T-SQL programmers have developed many sql split string functions using T-SQL codes custom for their requirements.

-In this web site you can find a few of those mentioned sql server split string functions.
+In this web site developers and administrators can find a few of those mentioned SQL Server split string functions just like 2-dimension SQL CLR split function

-SQL Server CLR It is one of the best enhancements of Microsoft SQL Server 2005 on t-sql development.
+SQL Server CLR is one of the best enhancements of Microsoft SQL Server 2005 on T-SQL development for performance and extending SQL programming features.

 String split is one of the sample applications where SQL Server CLR functions will perform better in SQL Server 2005 and SQL Server 2008.

-In this sql clr tutorial, we will see VB.NET codes of a SQL Server CLR function.
+In this SQL CLR tutorial, developers will see VB.NET codes of a SQL Server CLR function.

 CLR Split String Function VB.NET Code